Boston: European settlement

-Revolution and the siege of Boston
+American Revolution and Siege of Boston

-Many crucial events of the American Revolution occurred in or near Boston.
-The city's mob presence along with the colonists' growing lack of faith in either Britain or its Parliament fostered a revolutionary spirit in the city.
-When the British parliament passed the Stamp Act in 1765, a Boston mob ravaged the homes of Andrew Oliver, the official tasked with enforcing the Act, and Thomas Hutchinson, then the Lieutenant Governor of Massachusetts.
-The British sent two regiments to Boston in 1768 in an attempt to quell the angry colonists.
-This did not sit well with the colonists.
-In 1770, during the Boston Massacre, British troops shot into a crowd that had started to violently harass them.
-The colonists compelled the British to withdraw their troops.
-The event was widely publicized and fueled a revolutionary movement in America.
+Boston played a central role in the American Revolution.
+Many crucial events of the American Revolution and subsequent American Revolutionary War occurred in or near Boston, where the city's revolutionary spirit against Britain's colonial governance was demonstrable and ultimately inspiring to the rest of the Thirteen Colonies.
+When the British Parliament passed the Stamp Act in 1765, the homes of Andrew Oliver, the official tasked with enforcing the Act, and Thomas Hutchinson, then lieutenant governor of Massachusetts Bay Colony, were raved by Boston mobs.
+The British responded by sending two regiments to Boston in 1768 in an attempt to quell the revolt, but the increased British military presence in Boston only ended up further inflaming the Boston colonists.
+In 1770, during the Boston Massacre, British troops fired into a Boston mob that was protesting their presence.
+The massacre forced the British to withdraw their troops and helped fuel revolutionary sentiment in the colonies.

-In 1773, Parliament passed the Tea Act.
-Many of the colonists saw the act as an attempt to force them to accept the taxes established by the Townshend Acts.
-The act prompted the Boston Tea Party, where a group of angered Bostonian citizens threw an entire shipment of tea sent by the East India Company into Boston Harbor.
-The Boston Tea Party was a key event leading up to the revolution, as the British government responded furiously with the Coercive Acts, demanding compensation for the destroyed tea from the Bostonians.
-This angered the colonists further and led to the American Revolutionary War.
-The war began in the area surrounding Boston with the Battles of Lexington and Concord.
+In May 1773, Parliament passed the Tea Act, which many colonists saw as a British attempt to compel them to accept taxes established by the Townshend Acts.
+This led to the Boston Tea Party, a defining event of the American Revolution in which angered Bostonians threw an entire shipment of tea sent from the East India Company into Boston Harbor, escalating the American Revolution.
+The British monarchy responded furiously, implementing the Intolerable Acts and demanding compensation for the tea destroyed during the Boston Tea Party.
+This response, in turn, angered the colonists further, leading to the Battles of Lexington and Concord on April 19, 1775, the first battles of the American Revolutionary War, which were fought around Boston in Massachusetts Bay Colony.

-Boston itself was besieged for almost a year during the siege of Boston, which began on April 19, 1775.
-The New England militia impeded the movement of the British Army.
-Sir William Howe, then the commander-in-chief of the British forces in North America, led the British army in the siege.
-On June 17, the British captured the Charlestown peninsula in Boston, during the Battle of Bunker Hill.
-The British army outnumbered the militia stationed there, but it was a pyrrhic victory for the British because their army suffered irreplaceable casualties.
-It was also a testament to the skill and training of the militia, as their stubborn defence made it difficult for the British to capture Charlestown without suffering further irreplaceable casualties.
+During the siege of Boston from April 19, 1775, to March 17, 1776, New England-based Patriot militia impeded movement by the British Army.
+Sir William Howe, then commander-in-chief of British forces in North America, led the British army in the siege.
+On June 17, the British captured Charlestown in present-day Boston during the Battle of Bunker Hill during which the British Army outnumbered Patriot militia.
+But the British sustained irreplaceable casualties, turning the Battle of Bunker Hill into a pyrrhic victory for the British.
+The Battle of Bunker Hill also demonstrated the skill and training of the Patriot militia, whose stubborn defense made it difficult for the British to capture Charlestown without suffering even further casualties.